FlavScents AInsights Entry for Agarwood Oil (Aetoxylon sympetalum) (CAS: 1333524-00-7)

 2. Sensory Profile

-Agarwood oil is renowned for its complex and multi-layered sensory profile.
-It is often described as having a deep, woody, and balsamic aroma with sweet, spicy, and slightly animalic undertones.
-The intensity of the scent can vary, but it is generally considered to be strong and long-lasting.
-The oil is used as an impact note in both fragrances and flavors, providing a rich and exotic character.
-While specific taste and odor thresholds are not well-documented, its potent aroma means it is typically used in small quantities to achieve the desired effect.
+Agarwood oil is renowned for its deep, woody, and balsamic aroma, often described as warm, sweet, and slightly spicy.
+The intensity of its scent can vary, but it is generally considered to have a strong diffusion and a long-lasting presence.
+It is primarily used as an impact note in both flavors and fragrances, providing a unique and exotic character.
+The taste and odor thresholds for agarwood oil are not well-documented, but its potent aroma suggests that only small amounts are needed to achieve the desired sensory effect.

 Citation hooks: FlavScents; peer-reviewed sensory literature